 “I cannot agree that the First Amendment invalidates the Act of Congress, and the laws of 48 of the 50 States, which make criminal the public burning of the flag,” he said.

-The battle in the courts about American flag desecration goes back to 1907 when the Court said in Halter v.
-Nebraska that two businessmen couldn’t sell beer that had flag labels on the bottles, upholding a state law.
+The battle in the courts about American flag desecration goes back to 1907 when the Court in Halter v.
+Nebraska upheld a state law that prohibited two businessmen from selling beer that had flag labels on the bottles.
 In 1968, Congress approved the Federal Flag Desecration Law after a Vietnam War protest.
 The law made it illegal to “knowingly” cast “contempt” upon “any flag of the United States by publicly mutilating, defacing, defiling, burning or trampling upon it.”

-The Court moved closed to the Johnson decision in 1974, when it said in Spence v.
+The Court moved closer to the Johnson decision in 1974, when it held in Spence v.
 Washington that a person couldn’t be convicted for using tape to put a peace sign on an American flag.
 The decision made it clear that a majority of the Court saw the act as protected expression under the First Amendment.

 In 1984, Gregory Lee Johnson burned a flag at the Republican National Convention in Dallas.
-Officials in Texas arrested Johnson and convicted him of breaking a state law; he was sentenced to one year in prison and ordered to pay a $2,000 fine.
+Officials in Texas arrested Johnson and convicted him of breaking a Texas law that prohibited desecration of the flag; he was sentenced to one year in prison and ordered to pay a $2,000 fine.
+The Court of Appeals for the Fifth District of Texas at Dallas affirmed Johnson's conviction, but the Texas Court of Criminal Appeals reversed, and the Supreme Court affirmed.

-In reaction to the Johnson decision, which only applied to the state of Texas, Congress passed an anti-flag burning law called the Flag Protection Act of 1989.
-But in 1990, the Court struck down that law as unconstitutional.
+In reaction to the Johnson decision, which only applied to the Texas flag-desecration law, Congress passed a national anti-flag burning law called the Flag Protection Act of 1989.
+But in 1990, in United States v.
+Eichman, the Court struck down that law as unconstitutional as well, in another 5-4 decision.

-“If there is a bedrock principle underlying the First Amendment, it is that the Government may not prohibit the expression of an idea simply because society finds the idea itself offensive or disagreeable,” said Justice William Brennan.
+“If there is a bedrock principle underlying the First Amendment, it is that the Government may not prohibit the expression of an idea simply because society finds the idea itself offensive or disagreeable,” wrote Justice William Brennan, citing the Johnson case.

 The case remains controversial to the present day, and Congress has, as recently as 2006, attempted to amend the Constitution to prohibit flag desecration, with the effort failing by one vote in the Senate.